openvinotoolkit/openvino/docs/ops/activation/GELU_2.md

 **Detailed description**

 *Gelu* operation is introduced in this [article](https://arxiv.org/abs/1606.08415).
-It performs element-wise activation function on a given input tensor based on the following mathematical formula:
+It performs element-wise activation function on a given input tensor, based on the following mathematical formula:

 \f[
     Gelu(x) = x\cdot\Phi(x) = x\cdot\frac{1}{2}\cdot\left[1 + erf\left(x/\sqrt{2}\right)\right]
 \f]

-Where Φ(x) is the Cumulative Distribution Function for Gaussian Distribution.
+where Φ(x) is the Cumulative Distribution Function for Gaussian Distribution.

 Additionally, *Gelu* function may be approximated as follows: